Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 You should be able to access APIs of microservices through URL of Public IP Address resource that is deployed to AKS-manages resource group.
-The URL will be printed during successful run of `Microsoft.Azure.IIoT.Deployment`.
+The URL will be printed during successful run of `Microsoft.Azure.IIoT.Deployment.AKS`.
 It is also available as DNS name in overview of `aks-public-ip` Public IP Address resource.
 For example, you can access OPC Registry Service by appending `/registry/` to the URL.
 It should look something like the link bellow, where `aiiotdeployment28` is the name of the deployment.